ericgreenelab/ericgreenelab.github.io/_pages/members.md

 # Joining

 If you are interested in joining, please contact [Dr. Greene](https://www.egreenelab.org/members/#eric-greene) by email to set up an appointment.
-Please note, that San Fracisco State University does NOT have a Ph.D. granting program in the chemical or biological sciences - if you are looking for a Ph.D. position please inquire at other universities.
+Please note, that San Fracisco State University does NOT have a Ph.D. granting program in the chemical or biological sciences---if you are looking for a Ph.D. position please inquire at other universities.